zzhang82/web422/notes/welcome.md

 ## Welcome to the WEB422 course

 Welcome to the WEB422 course.
-This post has information that helps you get started in the course.
+This document has information that helps you get started in the course.

 <br>